Xakkusu/hangman-game/README.md

 ## ACKNOWLEDGEMENTS
 - My mentor Antonio for their guidance and support.
 - All students with whom I was able to exchange ideas for our projects.
-A special thank goes to [Flo](https://github.com/FlorianS4) with whom I was able to bounce ideas back and forth & when I got stuck he helped me a lot with my problems about reoccuring characters and getting stuck in loops.
+A special thank goes to [Flo](https://github.com/FlorianS4) with whom I was able to bounce ideas back and forth & when I got stuck he helped me a lot with my problems about reoccurring characters and getting stuck in loops.
 - Code Institute for informative course material.
 - The Code Institute's Slack community for support and reviewing my project.